pg-spot-ops/pg-spot-operator/README.md

 * **3000** - Grafana.
 Relevant if `monitoring.grafana.externally_accessible` set
 * **9100** - VM Prometheus node_exporter.
 Relevant if `monitoring.prometheus_node_exporter.externally_accessible` set

-For non-public (`public_ip_address=false`) instances, which are also launched from within the SG, default SG inbound rules are enough.
+For non-public (`assign_public_ip=false`) instances, which are also launched from within the SG, default SG inbound rules are enough.
 But for public access, one needs to open up the listed ports, at least for SSH and Postgres.

 PS Ports are not changeable in the Community Edition!
 And changing ports to non-defaults doesn't provide any real security